ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 Duration: 1:00

-Before using your OpenStack installation, it has to be initialized, so that networks and databases get configured.
-In order to do it run:
+MicroStack needs to be initialized, so that networks and databases get configured.
+In order to do it use the following command:

 ```bash
 sudo microstack.init